 Read the full story at SDPB Radio.

-Joshua Tanenbaum always envisioned creating a mixed-reality game that incorporated elements of theater, costumes and dance.
-The UC Irvine assistant professor of informatics got his chance last fall when he collaborated with then-student Natalie Nygaard to start developing an interactive storyline for a physical game called Magia Transformo — The Dance of Transformation.
+Tess Tanenbaum always envisioned creating a mixed-reality game that incorporated elements of theater, costumes and dance.
+The UC Irvine assistant professor of informatics got her chance last fall when she collaborated with then-student Natalie Nygaard to start developing an interactive storyline for a physical game called Magia Transformo — The Dance of Transformation.

 Read the full story at Los Angeles Times.